Recurrence and transience for the frog model on trees: Recurrence for the binary tree

 \subsection{The self-similar frog model}

-We now make a further alteration to the non-backtracking frog model.
-When a frog~$x$ in this model is woken, if its first step away from the root takes it to a vertex that has already been visited by another frog, we stop~$x$ after this step.
-If multiple frogs visit a vertex for the first time in the same step, we stop all but one of them.
-We call the resulting model the \emph{self-similar frog model}.
+We make one further alteration to the non-backtracking frog model.
+Let $\mathbb T_d(v)$ denote the subtree of $\mathbb T_d$ consisting of $v$ and its descendants.
+Our goal is to make the process viewed on any $\mathbb T_d(v)$ behave identically (in distribution) to the original process.
+To achieve this, we cap the number of frogs entering $\mathbb T_d(v)$ at one.
+More formally, the \emph{self-similar frog model} is the non-backtracking frog model with an additional restriction for each non-root vertex~$v'$ with parent~$v$: \begin{itemize} \item Suppose that $v'$ is visited for the first time, necessarily by one or more frogs moving from $v$ to $v'$.
+Arbitrarily choose all but one of these frogs and stop them at $v'$. \item At all subsequent times, if a frog moves from $v$ to $v'$, stop its path as well. \end{itemize} The result of this rule is that the number of frogs entering \emph{any} subtree $\mathbb T_d(v')$ is no more than one.

+We now show that in the self-similar frog model, the number of frogs emerging from subtrees activated by a frog is identically distributed for all subtrees.
 Let $V=V_{\emptyset'}$ be the number of visits to the root in the self-similar frog model.
-Note that only frogs initially sleeping in $\TT_d(\emptyset')$, the subtree rooted at $\emptyset'$, have a chance of visiting the root.
+Note that only frogs initially sleeping in $\TT_d(\emptyset')$ have a chance of visiting the root.
 Suppose that vertex~$v$ is visited by a frog.
-Conditional on this, let $v'$ be the child of $v$ that the waking frog moves to next, and define $V_{v'}$ as the number of visits to $v$ from frogs in $\TT_d(v')$, the subtree rooted at $v'$.
-The following proposition explains how the self-similar frog model earns its name. \begin{prop} \thlabel{prop:selfsim} The distribution of $V_{v'}$ conditional on some frog visiting $v$ and moving next to $v'$ is equal to the (unconditioned) distribution of $V$. \end{prop} \begin{proof} Let $x$ be the frog that wakes vertex~$v$ and moves from there to $v'$.
+Conditional on this, let $v'$ be the child of $v$ that the waking frog moves to next, and define $V_{v'}$ as the number of visits to $v$ from frogs in $\TT_d(v')$, the subtree rooted at $v'$. \begin{prop} \thlabel{prop:selfsim} The distribution of $V_{v'}$ conditional on some frog visiting $v$ and moving next to $v'$ is equal to the (unconditioned) distribution of $V$. \end{prop} \begin{proof} Let $x$ be the frog that wakes vertex~$v$ and moves from there to $v'$.
 Besides~$x$, all frogs that start outside of $\TT_d(v')$ get stopped when they try to enter this subtree.
 Thus, from the time that $v'$ is woken on, if we consider the model restricted to $\{v\} \cup \TT_d(v')$, it looks identical to the original self-similar frog model (see Figure \ref{fig:selfsim}).